Traveling for Care?

 The first step when dealing with suspected pancreas cancer is accurate imaging and diagnosis, followed by determining whether or not you are a candidate for surgery.
 Our internationally recognized physician-scientists are dedicated to delivering state-of-the-art treatment planning and innovative, expert care to our patients.

-The Pancreas Cancer Mulitdisciplinary Clinic is a one-day clinic that offers a complete, comprehensive examination, including imaging tests such as CT scans, by some of the top cancer experts in the country.
-To make an appointment call 410-933-PANC (7262).
+The Pancreatic Cancer Multidisciplinary Clinicis a one-day clinic that offers a complete, comprehensive examination, including imaging tests such as CT scans, by some of the top cancer experts in the country.
+To make an appointment call 410-933-PANC(7262).

 At Johns Hopkins, our surgeons have made significant improvements to the Whipple procedure, the primary surgical treatment for pancreatic cancer that occurs within the head of the gland (also called a pancreaticoduodenectomy).
 Today, our surgeons perform a high volume of these procedures and have lessened the complications during and after surgery.